 True Panels® are insulated with a double-faced foil, extruded polyisocyanurate foam core.
 The sheets of polyiso are sealed in place with a bead of expanding foam insulation.
 The exterior sheathing material is 1/2″ ZIP System® Sheathing for the walls and 5/8″ ZIP System® Sheathing for the roof.

 True Panels® are custom designed for each Yankee Barn home and include full structurally framed openings for all doors, and most windows.
-There is a 1 ½” space from the face of the insulation to the inside of the studs leaving easy access for your electrician to run wire without disturbing the insulation.
+There is a 1 ½” space from the interior face of the insulation to the interior face of the studs, leaving easy access for your electrician to run wire without disturbing the insulation.
 The True Panel® System is extremely strong, energy efficient and cost effective, saving you time, money, and labor.

-Common Questions about True Wall and Roof Panels
+Common questions about the True Wall and Roof Panels

 - A True Wall Panel is constructed with 2×6 studs.
 The exterior Zip System® Sheathing (high quality structural sheathing made of engineered wood) is solidly nailed to the studs.
 SIPs do not have integral studs.
 The exterior sheathing (most commonly chip board) is therefore afixed to the rigid foam interior by epoxy.
 In areas with wide seasonal variations in temperature and humidity, the expansion and contraction of the wood sheathing may cause the sheathing to pull away from the epoxy.
 This may cause the walls may slump and bow, compromising the structural integrity of the house, or causing the exterior siding to warp or pop off.

 - True Panels offer total design and integration of the home shell construction with your floor plan and timber frame.
 Each panel is designed and built with all windows, doors, or sky light structural openings included at no additional charge.
 This saves the builder time, which in turn saves the customer money.